vedantroy/typecheck.macro/CONTRIBUTING.md

 You can run all tests with `pnpm run test`.

 You can run a specific test with `pnpm run test -- --match="<test-name>"`, where "test-name" is the name of the folder (if compile or ir test) or file (if exec test) that you want to run.
 Note that all exec tests are prefixed with "exec-" and you shouldn't include the ".ts" extension when specifying the exec test name.

+## Scratchpad
+Look at [the scratchpad](scratchpad/scratchpad.ts) for a useful tool for playing with the macro.